Jeff Reed (American football)

-Jeffrey Montgomery Reed (born April 9, 1979) is an American former professional football placekicker who played in the National Football League (NFL).
-He was signed by the New Orleans Saints as an undrafted free agent in 2002.
+Jeffrey Montgomery Reed (born April 9, 1979) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+Reed was signed by the New Orleans Saints as an undrafted free agent in 2002.
 He played for the Pittsburgh Steelers from 2002 until 2010, and is third all-time behind Gary Anderson and Chris Boswell for the most points scored by a Steeler.

 He was also a member of the San Francisco 49ers and Seattle Seahawks.
+However, he never played a single snap for the Seahawks.

 Early life

 Born in Kansas City, Missouri, Reed graduated from East Mecklenburg High School in Charlotte, North Carolina in 1997.
 While there, Reed was captain of the soccer team and kicker for the football team.
 He was a letterman in both sports.
 His senior year the soccer team went to the state finals but lost, 2–1.
 During his senior year, Reed kicked a 54-yard field goal, the second longest in North Carolina history, against Providence High School, setting a new school record.
 In football, he won All-Conference and All-County honors.

 Reed was involved in the school newspaper, National Honor Society, and the Spanish National Honor Society.
 He graduated 9th in his class out of 365.

 In the Spring 2005, Reed was added to the East Mecklenburg Wall of Fame.